English Teaching Job In China, Guangzhou

-I had that final interview with the HR girl and the manager in the one room.
+I had that final English teaching interview with the HR girl and the manager in the one room.

-The manager had her hair cut to the bottom of her shoulders.
+The manager of World International English had her hair cut to the bottom of her shoulders.

-At first she was very confident, looking over the table, asking all these hard questions about why didn’t I stay and teach when I was in Hampson.
+At first she was very confident, looking over the table, asking all these hard questions about why didn’t I stay and teach English when I was employed in Hampson.

-She asked, “How come you can’t get a visa?”
+Speaking English, she asked, “How come you can’t get a work visa?”